misken/hillmaker/README.md

 Use the GitHub issue tracking system to report problems with the software, seek support, or suggest improvements.
 Code contributions can be suggested using GitHub pull requests.
 Check documentation for details.

+The `develop` branch contains the latest working code that has not been released yet.
+Any contributed code should branch off of `develop`.

+If you use Conda to manage your virtual environments, you can use `environment.yml` to create a Conda virtual environment named `hillmaker_dev` that will install dependencies for doing hillmaker development.

+    conda env create -f environment.yml

+If you don't use Conda, you can use `pip` along with `requirements.txt` to set up your development environment.

+    pip install -r requirements.txt

 Learn more about the history of hillmaker
 -----------------------------------------